The Best Cheap Car Insurance for Young Drivers in 2025

 Here are some of the most critical factors affecting young drivers’ rates.

-Driving record: Young drivers are more easily distracted while driving, which increases their likelihood of an accident or other traffic violations and filing claims.
-In fact, drivers between the ages of 16 and 19 have higher crash rates than any other age group, according to the Centers for Disease Control and Prevention (CDC).
+• Your driving record: Young drivers are more easily distracted while driving, which increases their likelihood of an accident or other traffic violations and filing claims.
+In fact, drivers between the ages of 16 and 19 have higher crash rates than any other age group, according to the CDC.
 Insurers make up for this risk by charging higher premiums.

-Your gender: Generally, insurers consider men to be higher-risk and more likely to get into a crash compared to women, due to behaviors such as driving under the influence and speeding.
-Because of this, men will often pay higher insurance rates.
+• Your gender: Generally, insurers consider men to be higher-risk and more likely to get into a crash compared to women, due to behaviors such as driving under the influence and speeding.
+Because of this, men often pay slightly higher insurance rates.[8]

 Young Driver Car Insurance FAQs